Uniting Church in Australia - Canberra Central Parish

 The Wesley Organ

-In the five decades since 1955 there have been many developments in the music ministry on the site.
-In the late 70s and early 80s action was taken to enlarge the pipe organ from 9 ranks to 43 ranks and to convert it into a valuable instrument for recitals and services.
+In the late 1970s and early 1980s action was taken to enlarge the pipe organ from 9 ranks to 43 ranks and to convert it into a valuable instrument for recitals and services.

-From 1983 to 2002 action was taken in various stages to transform the acoustics of the church.
+From 1983 to 2002 action was taken in stages to transform the acoustics of the church.
 As a result of the changes made, the acoustics are excellent for all forms of music and worship services.
-More information here .
+Read more here.

 top of page